MobileFirstLLC/extension-cli/README.md

 └ **`test`** | Unit tests
 └ `package.json` | Application root

+You can override most of these file paths when specifying build and documentation settings.
+This structure is the default organization and its usage will make your life easier.

 ### Prerequisites

 Before using this program, you should have all of the following installed: